jayakrishnan004/Political-Bias-Module/README.md

 This is a political bias detection module as part of our B.tech final year main project.
 Overall project is to build a webpage credibility checking extension.
-As part of it, i have done with the political bias detection from text possible.
+As part of it, i have done with the political bias detection from text.

 # political_bias_nlp